-We live in a world where information travels the world almost for free, even the cats and dogs seem to enlighten under the influence.
-Perhaps the best policy is the open access.
+We live in a world where information travels the world almost for free, even cats and dogs seem to enlighten under the influence.
+Perhaps the best policy is open access.
 Experts believe that a time would come when it would be impossible to keep any data secure at all with the advanced systems!
 The security worry will go anyway.

 Image Source Credit: dekra-solutions

 It may term invasion of privacy.
-Monitoring employees at their workstations that invariably includes the computer nowadays seem to be quite justified.
-Besides, most employees spend a lot of valuable office time surfing the web and all it hidden wonders.
+Monitoring employees at their workstations that invariably include the computer nowadays seem to be quite justified.
+Besides, most employees spend a lot of valuable office time surfing the web and all its hidden wonders.
 Certain insecure websites that exist only to steal data thrive well on those uncharted oceans of the web.
 By monitoring, it would be possible to know what websites they visit, how much work has been done and times of idleness too.
 When the unthinkable data breach happens, it would be easier to focus on the possible leaks and the persons responsible.

-Waste of office time on social media can curtail and thus productivity increase.
+Waste of office time on social media can curtail and thus productivity increases.
 Technically complicated all right, but such monitoring has become quite possible.
 Reasonable employees would accept the need for such staff supervision.

 Would employee tracking be possible?